varnerlab/CHEME-5800-Labs-Fall-2025/labs/week-1/L1b/README.md

 ## Installing Visual Studio Code
 This course uses [Visual Studio Code](https://code.visualstudio.com) as a code editor.
 You can find the installation instructions for Visual Studio Code [here](https://code.visualstudio.com/download).
 * Once you install Visual Studio Code, you must install the [Julia extension](https://www.julia-vscode.org) for Visual Studio Code.
 You can find the installation instructions for the Julia extension [here](https://www.julia-vscode.org/docs/stable/gettingstarted/).
-* you'll also need to install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studio Code.
+* You'll also need to install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studio Code.
 You can find the installation instructions for the Python extension [here](https://code.visualstudio.com/docs/languages/python).
 * Once you have installed [Anaconda](https://www.anaconda.com/products/individual), you can install the [IJulia](https://github.com/JuliaLang/IJulia.jl) package, which will allow you to use [Jupyter](https://jupyter.org) with [Julia](https://julialang.org).
 To do this, open the `Julia REPL` (which you can open by typing `julia` in the terminal window in VSCode) and type the following commands:

 ```julia